 When it comes to mobile SEO, you really just need to focus on making sure that:

-- Your site’s pages pass the Google Mobile-Friendly test (you’ll also want to add your website to Google Search Console in order for this test to be automatically done to all of your pages)
+- Your site’s pages pass the Google Mobile-Friendly test.
+You’ll also want to add your website to Google Search Console in order for this test to be automatically done to all of your pages.

-- Your users aren’t interrupted by any big popups or ads when they arrive directly from the search results (this is usually the case for the first ~5 seconds after entering the site)
+- Your users aren’t interrupted by any big popups or ads when they arrive directly from the search results.
+This is usually the case for the first ~5 seconds after entering the site.

-- You provide the users with an optimal experience for them to complete their journey (whether it’s browsing products or making purchases).
+- You provide the users with an optimal experience for them to complete their journey.
+Whether it’s browsing products or making purchases.
 This, of course, makes sense without even worrying about SEO.

 Just like the mobile version, your site’s performance can play a very important role in both your users’ experience and search engines.

 When it comes to users, it’s important to know that most users abandon a site that takes more than 3 seconds to load, especially on mobile devices.
 This sheds more light on the importance of Magento SEO services.

 While we cover Magento performance in greater detail (see our Magento Performance Optimization Guide), here’s a list of tools that can help you determine whether you or your site’s development team needs to take a closer eye on the site’s loading speed: